kaboc/pot/packages/pot/README.md

 ## Introduction

-A [Pot] is a sort of service locator, but a single pot is for a single type.
+[Pot] is a sort of service locator.
+It is like a container holding an object that is accessible from anywhere.
+That is where the name of this package came from.

-An object of a certain type is created in a pot as needed and kept until it is discarded.
+A pot is usually assigned to a global variable.
+Each pot has a Singleton factory function that is triggered to create an object as needed.
+It is possible to replace the factory or discard the object in a pot at your preferred timing, which is useful for testing as well as for implementing app features.

+### Advantages

 - Easy
     - Straightforward because it is specialised for DI, without other features.
-    - Simple API that you can be sure with confidence how to use.
+    - Simple API that you can be sure how to use.
-    - A pot as a global variable is easy to handle, and can take help from IDEs.
+    - A pot as a global variable is easy to handle; auto-completion works in IDEs.
 - Safe
     - Not dependent on types.
         - No runtime error basically.
 The object always exists when it is accessed as long as the pot has a valid factory.
     - Not dependent on strings either.
-        - Features to access an object or a scope by name were excluded on purpose.
-        - More of other similar design decisions for safety.
+        - Pot does not provide a dangerous way to access the content like referencing it by type name.

 ### Policy